 Free Text-To-Speech and Text-to-MP3 for Danish

 Easily convert your text in Danish into professionally spoken voice for free.
-Please note: This is not a translation service.
+Perfect for e-learning, presentations, YouTube videos or the accesibility of your website.

 If you can't hear anything: Turn on your speakers :-)